 Help students in First Nations communities Learn From Home.
 A $40 donation gets a backpack of school supplies in the hands of some of Canada’s most vulnerable children.
-Our goal is to send backpacks filled with supplies to 4 remote communities in Manitoba and Saskatchewan by the end of August 2020!
+Our goal is to send backpacks filled with supplies to various remote communities during the COVID-19 pandemic.

-In May 2020 of this year, we were able to support Canoe Lake Cree First Nation in Saskatchewan with 195 backpacks for the entire community!
+In May 2020 of this year, we were able to support Canoe Lake Cree First Nation in Saskatchewan with 195 backpacks for the entire community as well as in August supporting the communities of Pauingassi and Little Grand Rapids in Manitoba and La Loche and Clearwater River Dene Nation in Saskatchewan.

 CLEARWATER RIVER DENE NATION